Hose's broadbill: Description

+The only recorded vocalisation is a low, soft, pleasant dove-like coo-wooo, with the second note upslurred.
+It is given while making bobbing head movements.

 Distribution and habitat

 Endemic to the island of Borneo, Hose's broadbill inhabits the northern and central parts of the island, where it is found discontinuously from Mount Kinabalu to the Müller Mountains, Kayan Mentarang, the Dulit Range, the Sambaliung Mountains, and the Sangkulirang Peninsula.
 It is also found in southeastern Borneo.
 It may be locally migratory depending on the fruiting seasons of trees it feeds on.

 Hose's broadbill is mainly found on hill slopes, inhabiting dipterocarp forest, lower montane forest, lowland forest on hills, and forests with limestone pinnacles (rock columns).
 It is mainly found at elevations of 600–1220 m, but can be seen as low as 300 m and as high as around 1680 m.

 Behaviour and ecology

 The generation length (average age of parents in the current population) of the species is 4.2 years.

 The species is omnivorous but mainly feeds on fruit, such as figs and berries.
 It has been recorded eating soft, greyish-yellow berries and small orange figs covered with short, spiky hairs.
 It also eats insects and leaf buds.
 It generally forages in the lower levels of the forest.
 Hose's broadbills are mainly seen alone or in pairs, but small flocks of 6–8 birds are found at fruiting trees.

 Breeding has been observed from April to October.
 It makes a delicate hanging nest out of dead leaves, rattans, and bamboo, with an outer covering of green moss and lichen and a trailing "tail" made of rattan leaves.
 One nest measured around 25 × 15 cm and was hanging from a low, sagging branch 1.5 m high.
 Clutches have 2–4 eggs.
 The time taken for incubation and fledging is unknown.